- West Segment: 7th Avenue between Wren Street and Fraser River Heritage Park

-How will the District consult with stakeholders and residents?
+How will the City consult with stakeholders and residents?

 Over the next several months, stakeholders and the public will be consulted at different stages of the design process.
-Due to the COVID-19 pandemic, the engagement process will take place virtually through the District’s Engage Mission platform and other virtual tools, including Zoom.
+Due to the COVID-19 pandemic, the engagement process will take place virtually through the City’s Engage Mission platform and other virtual tools, including Zoom.
 The project team will continue to monitor Public Health guidelines and incorporate in-person engagement opportunities should the current situation improve.
 The engagement process is envisioned as a co-creative opportunity with input from the public and stakeholders.
 Ultimately, Council will decide which co-created design, of the two being formulated, to move forward with, as representatives of the public.

-The District has already consulted the community on this project.
+The City has already consulted the community on this project.
 Why is the community being consulted again?